 My name is Keelan Cook.
 I’m married to Meredith and we have two little kids, Nora and Ezra.
 We welcomed Ezra into the world on February 16, 2021.
-We just moved the family back to Wake Forest, NC so that I could serve as the Associate Director for the Center for Great Commission Studies at Southeastern Baptist Theological Seminary where I also serve on faculty teaching Christian missions.
+I recently took the role of George Liele Director for the Center for Great Commission Studies at Southeastern Baptist Theological Seminary where I also serve on faculty teaching Christian missions.

 I continue to do a lot of research and writing because of my particular ministry assignment, and I regularly pray it is a benefit to the local church.
 I hope this space provides an easy way to share that work with others and as a source of edification for you.
 If you want to know more about my current and previous work, feel free to browse my Curriculum Vitae.

 You can find me on a handful of social media platforms.
 Twitter and email are your best shot at getting a quick response from me..
 I check both of those regularly.
 The other platforms (Facebook and LinkedIn) I use much less frequently.
 You may see me post stuff there periodically.
 If you attempt to contact me at those, it may be weeks before you get a response simply because I may not see it.